Mount Rainier has a rich assortment of schools, places of worship, community centers and civic organizations. Read more to find what may interest you…

 Mount Rainier Business Association (MRBA)

 The MRBA has resumed meetings.
-Meetings are held the 2nd Wednesday of everything month at 8:30 AM at Mount Rainier Police Department.
+Meetings are held the 2nd Wednesday of everything month at 8:30 AM at the Gateway Media Center (3311 Rhode Island Ave).
 Additional information regarding the MRBA will be submitted once the content is determined.

 HMB Boys and Girls Club

-Extreme Teens is a signature program of the M-NCPPC Prince George’s County Department of Parks and Recreation.
+Xtreme Teens is a signature program of the M-NCPPC Prince George’s County Department of Parks and Recreation.
 The young men (beaus) and women (debs), ages 14-17, participate in fun activities, workshops and trips leading up to a formal gala where they will be showcased in front of more than 800 guests.
-For more information visit www.pgxtremeteens.com/xtreme_cotillion.html.
+For more information visit http://www.mncppc.org/2340/What-is-Xtreme-Teens.

 Gateway Gay, Lesbian, Bisexual, Transgender Social Group.
 The Gateway GLBT group organizes potluck brunches and happy hours at a local bar in Hyattsville.
 A great way to meet GLBT neighbors in the Gateway area.
 Contact Bryan at email@example.com for more information.